snowplow-archive/snowplow.github.com/_posts/2015-08-20-aws-lambda-scala-example-project-0.1.0-released.md

 Default output format [None]: json
 {% endhighlight %}

-<h3>Step 3: Create your DynamoDB, IAM Role, and Kinesis stream</h3>
+<h3>Step 3: Create your DynamoDB table, IAM role, and Kinesis stream</h3>

 We're going to set up a DynamoDB table, IAM role (via CloudFormation), and a Kinesis stream.
 We will be using Python's `inv` to run all of our tasks.
 I'm using "my-table" as the table name.
 The CloudFormation stack name is "LambdaStack" and the Kinesis stream name is "my-stream".
 We will kick off this tutorial with the first command to create our Kinesis event stream: